alexdwagner/jekyll-now/_posts/2016-11-01-Bibimbap-Zachs-Talk.md

 <h3>Prague</h3>

 Projections.
 On the river.
 The water.
+Hard for me to describe better than that right now.

 I'm not doing this part justice so please scroll down and listen to the audio recording of Zach's talk.

 <h3>London</h3>

 I really dug the project he did in London with Margaret Atwood.
-For the project, Hagseed, in which Zack created some incredible interactive Open Frameworks sketches in dialogue with Margaret Atwood's literary reimagining of Shakespeare's The Tempest.
+For the project, Zack created some incredible interactive Open Frameworks sketches in dialogue with Margaret Atwood's literary reimagining of Shakespeare's The Tempest.

 Such a great marriage of interactivity, performance, and text.
 I especially enjoyed the Instagram video of Atwood interacting with Zach's work herself.

 <h3>Japan</h3>

-A really interesting project using retroreflective spray paint and thresholding functions to generate some really neat work.
+A really interesting project using retroreflective spray paint and thresholding functions to unique effect.

 ![Above you](/images/IMG_5274.jpg)

 I was really impressed with how thoroughly Zach documents his work.
 He had so many photos!
 Lots of cool stuff to show us.
 He hadn't even had time to edit them yet.

-I had to leave at 2:30 to get to my internship at Eyebeam.
+And them I had to leave at 2:30 to get to my internship at Eyebeam.

 *A view while leaving Westbeth*